-As in the introduction above, I am pretty sure our stone-age ancestors defecated anywhere they please under the sun, the moon, except for the place they sleep on.
-So why did modern men stop doing that?
+As in the introduction above, I am pretty sure our stone-age ancestors did all sorts of funky stuff as they please under the sun and moon.
+So why did modern men stop doing all the uncouth actions?
 Civilization.
 Etiquettes are what moves humans to a better place, and separates us from being barbarians.

 But sadly, the cyber world seems to have become a step backward for humanity.
 Cyberbullying, cyber espionage, spamming, hacking, harassment, phishing, and ransomware – Read more on the stats if you want… It is absolutely alarming how people can become cyber barbarians when given a keyboard and mouse.
 This is why education and computer etiquettes are so important.